Justintime50/easypost-cli/README.md

 View the full accompanying EasyPost CLI [docs here](/docs/DOCS.md).

-## Development
+## Building EasyPost CLI

 The EasyPost CLI is broken up into separate microservices.
 Each endpoint or command is its own bash script.
 Each script is compiled into a single executable file tacking on configuration at the beginning and a command router at the end.

-### Build the Executable

 To build the executable, make sure all single scripts only include their respective single function and run the following which will place an `ep` executable file in the `src` folder.
-This should be done with each push to master as the installation script relies on an up-to-date version of the ep executable to be present in the `src` folder.
+This should be done with each push to master as the installation script relies on an up-to-date version of the `ep` executable to be present in the `src` folder.

 ```bash
 # Build a single `ep` executable file for the EasyPost CLI